 It should be necessary to achieve a standard that the training school has set and agreed with their accrediting body.
 If a student is struggling to meet that standard, a good trainer works with them to devise a realistic development plan that may involve continued practice and an assessment at a later date.

 A reputable training school will not certify someone who has not reached the required standard and is not ready for it.
 It puts them, others and the industry at risk.

-In some cases, no matter how determined the student and how great the teacher, there are times when a student needs to hear that this is not the career for them as they have yet to demonstrate that they can perform the treatment safely.
-A good trainer would not shy away from ‘having that conversation’.
-After all, that training school would be certifying that they’ve trained the student to a competent level to apply lashes using sharp tweezers and adhesive that’s similar to superglue!
+In some cases, no matter how determined the student and how great the teacher, there are times when a student needs to hear that this is not the career for them as they’ve yet to demonstrate that they can perform the treatment safely.
+A good trainer would not shy away from having an honest conversation.
+After all, that training school would be certifying that they’ve trained the student to a competent level to apply lashes!
 Would you want that person anywhere near yours?
-Thought not!
+I thought not.

-Students are usually assessed by observation and questioning to check their knowledge and understanding during their time with their tutor.
-Further assessment of skill and knowledge consolidation is often done through independent learning.
-Many training schools invite students to submit a portfolio of case studies for assessment.
-Furthermore, I ask students to constantly reflect and consider what went well and why, what didn’t go so well and why and what will they would do differently next time.
-If you keep practicing this way, you will continuously improve your service.
+Students are usually assessed by observation and questioning to check their knowledge and understanding during their time in class.
+Further assessment is often done as many good training schools invite students to submit a portfolio of case studies for assessment in order to pass their course.
+In addition, I specifically ask students to continually reflect and consider what went well and why, what didn’t go so well and why and what will they would do differently next time.
+If you practice this self-reflection, you’ll continuously improve your service.
 Otherwise, if you do what you have always done, you’ll get what you’ve always got…that’s not self-improvement.